Most new Brand Managers mistakenly think this role is about managing others, but more importantly, you must transition from do-er to owner.

 Marketing Execution:

-Our marketing execution training starts with the concept of our Marketing PlayBox that matches up to the Strategic ThinkBox.
+Our marketing execution training starts with the concept of our Marketing PlayBox, which matches the Strategic ThinkBox.
 To keep marketers on strategy throughout the execution stages, our Marketing PlayBox helps find in-the-box ideas that meet four dimensions: they are focused on our target, fit with the brand, deliver the message, and execute the strategy.

-To start, we show how the creative brief sets up the PlayBox, serving as the bridge between the plan and execution.
-We go through the creative brief line-by line and give you examples of the best and worst.
+First, we show how the creative brief sets up the PlayBox, bridging the plan and execution.
+We review the creative brief line-by-line and give the best and worst examples.
 Importantly, you will learn to use our Creative Checklist to help make smarter decisions on creative communications.
-We workshop how to give feedback to your agency based on gaps you see with the checklist.
+We will teach you how to give your agency feedback based on the gaps you see in the checklist.

-Learn to make media decisions that match up to your consumer’s purchase journey.
-In addition, we provide a similar Innovation Checklist to compare innovation ideas.
+Learn to make media decisions that match your consumer’s purchase journey.
+We also provide a similar Innovation Checklist to compare innovation ideas.

 Brand Analytics:

-Our comprehensive brand analytics training teach brand leaders how to lead a deep-dive business review.
+Our comprehensive brand analytics training teaches brand leaders how to lead a deep-dive business review.
 We outline the best analytical thinking so you can become a well-rounded marketer.

-Learn to look at the marketplace, consumer analytics, channels of distribution, competitors or other brands in their industry.
-And, learn assess the brand itself.
+Learn to look at the marketplace, consumer analytics, channels of distribution, competitors, or other brands in their industry.
+Then, learn to assess the brand itself.
 Importantly, you will learn how marketing funnels can help assess the brand’s performance.
 We provide 64 analytical questions that marketers can ask of their brand.
-Finally, we show how to understand the financial performance indicators of the brand.
+Finally, we show how to understand the brand’s financial performance indicators.

 Take a look at our Marketing Skills assessment tool to see how you or your marketing team measure up.

 For more information on our Beloved Brands Marketing Training programs, click below or email Graham Robertson at [email protected]